UniversalPropositions/universalpropositions.github.io/index.md

 ## People

 ### Contact
-For questions, comments, and feedback, click on the `Feedback` link on the top of this page and creata separate got issues for each comment.
+For questions, comments, and feedback, click on the [Feedback](https://github.com/UniversalPropositions/docs/issues/new) link on the top of this page and create a separate git issues for each comment/feedback.

 ### Core Team